se-edu/addressbook-level25/doc/LearningOutcomes.md

 #### Exercise: Add an exception to an overridden method

 * Add a `throws Exception` clause to the `AddCommand::execute` method.
-Notice how Java compiler will not allow it, unless you add the same clause to the `throws` clause to the parent class.
+Notice how Java compiler will not allow it, unless you add the same `throws` clause to the parent class method.
 This is because if a child class throws an exception that is not specified by the Parent's contract, the child class is no longer substitutable in place of the parent class.
 * Also note that while in the above example the compiler enforces LSP, there are other situations where it is up to